 It's allergy season, which means that on top of your uncomfortable symptoms, people are probably shooting you dirty looks if you're in public sniffling and sneezing.

-Seasonal allergies can bring itchy eyes and throat, cough and a runny nose, according to the American College of Allergy, Asthma, and Immunology — never a good look in the middle of a pandemic.
-But the good news is that there are over-the-counter (OTC) allergy medicines that can help.
+Seasonal allergies can bring itchy eyes and throat, cough and a runny nose, according to the American College of Allergy, Asthma, and Immunology — never a good look pre-and post-pandemic.

-Here, we've rounded up the best OTC allergy medicines out there, according to insight from Anjeli Kalra, MD, allergist at UCHealth and assistant professor of medicine in the Division of Allergy & Clinical Immunology at University of Colorado Hospital.
+We talked to Anjeli Kalra, MD, allergist at UCHealth and assistant professor of medicine in the Division of Allergy & Clinical Immunology at University of Colorado Hospital, for her insight on the best OTC allergy medicines on the market.

 All of the following medications and dosages are only recommended for adults 18 and older.
-No matter your age, you should always consult with your doctor before taking any medication.
+No matter your age, you should always talk to your doctor before taking any medication.

 1. Best Overall: Flonase